astoff/digestif/README.md

 executable script will land in `~/.luarocks/bin/digestif`)

 Next, you will need to enable Digestif as a language server in your favorite text editor.
-I have tested it on Emacs with [eglot][eglot].
+I have tested it on Emacs with [Eglot][eglot].
 First, make sure the eglot ELPA package is installed (`M-x package-install RET eglot RET`).
 Then evaluate the following in your scratch buffer (or add it to your init file).